kflournoy-sf/sa11y-starter-kit-hackathon/README.md

 1. Set up your environment.
 Follow the steps in the [E-Bikes Sample Project](https://github.com/trailheadapps/ebikes-lwc/blob/master/README.md), but use this repository instead of the e-bikes repository.

 2. Verify that you are able to run local unit tests.
-All tests should pass by default.
+You should receive a number of test errors (7 failed, 67 passed, 74 total)

     ```
     npm run test:unit
     ```

-3. Check out the "sa11y-hackathon-walkthrough" branch.
-Run tests again, and you will see a number of Sa11y test failures.

-4. Complete the challenge tasks below.
-When you want to deploy your changes, remember to use this command:
+3. Complete the challenge tasks below.
+When you want to deploy your changes and view them in your org, remember to use this command:
     ```
     sfdx force:source:deploy -p force-app
     ```